logans3c/logans3c.github.io/_posts/2024-7-29-ICMTC-2024-WRITEUP.md

 ## Reveal Me

-In this challenge we need to do `NoSQL injection` to bypass the login and get the flag. it's error based injection.
+In this challenge we need to do `ORM injection` to bypass the login and get the flag. it's error based injection.

 This is a black box challenge and the source code is not given to us.